-- City’s and counties have the authority to classify property for tax related purposes.
+- City’s and counties classify property for tax related purposes.

-- Section 112 of the Mississippi Constitution of 1890 states that taxation shall be uniform and equal throughout the state.
+- Section 112 of the Mississippi Constitution of 1890 requires that taxation shall be uniform and equal throughout the state.

-- Property shall be taxed in proportion to its value.
+- Property must be taxed in proportion to its value.

 - Property shall be assessed for taxes under general laws, and by uniform rules, and in proportion to its value.

-Once the true value is determined, a uniform and equal ratio of assessment must be applied so as to arrive at the proper assessed value.
+Once the true value of your property is determined, a uniform and equal ratio of assessment must be applied so as to arrive at the proper assessed value.
 All property not exempt from ad valorem taxation shall be taxed at its assessed value based on uniform rules.

 The Appeal Process

 Under Miss.
-Code Ann. § 11-51-77, any person aggrieved by a decision of the board of supervisors or the municipal authorities of a city, town or village, as to the assessment of taxes, may, within ten days after the adjournment of the meeting at which such decision is made, appeal to the circuit court of the county
+Code Ann. § 11-51-77, any person aggrieved by a decision of the board of supervisors or the municipal authorities of a city, town or village, has a limited time to file an appeal to circuit.

 To set up a meeting to discuss how we can help you with your tax dispute, contact us by email or call 601-957-3101.